 - Let us add –+ to join the query http://leettime.net/sqlninja.com/tasks/basic_ch1.php?id=1′ –+

-- Above figure illustrates SQL errors are fixed with –+
+- The above figure illustrates SQL errors are fixed with –+

-- Whatever malicious code placed will talk with database and as of now you have successfully broken the query, joined the query and finally found out it is Single quote error based string injection.
+- Whatever malicious code is placed will talk with the database and as of now you have successfully broken the query, joined the query, and finally found out it is a Single quote error-based string injection.

 STEP 4: Finding the Backend Columns

-So above figure illustrates with no SQL errors, meaning there is 1 column in the database.
+So above figure illustrates no SQL errors, meaning there is 1 column in the database.

-- Let me check with rest of columns with order by 2, order by 3 etc.
+- Let me check with the rest of the columns with an order by 2, order by 3, etc.

-So above figure illustrates with no SQL errors, this shows still 3 columns are present in the database.
+So the above figure illustrates no SQL errors, this shows still 3 columns are present in the database.

-- Let me check with one more column with order by 4
+- Let me check with one more column with an order by 4

-Above Figure shows Database with error statement Unknown column ‘4’ in ‘order clause and this error statement says as “There are only 3 columns in database”.Hope you understand how to talk with a database with errors.
+Above Figure shows the Database with the error statement Unknown column ‘4’ in ‘the order clause and this error statement says as “There are only 3 columns in the database”.Hope you understand how to talk with a database with errors.